cloudblog004/fantasticfoodies/content/en/posts/2412-easiest-way-to-make-ultimate-easy-chicken-stir-fry.md

 - "Put the chicken in the pan and sprinkle the garlic over it.
 Cook chicken in the pan over medium heat for about 10 minutes or until no longer pink."
 - "Add the vegetables, as little or as much as you like.
 Stir the mixture until the veggies are soft and warm.
 Usually 5-8 minutes."
 - "Sprinkle the soy sauce over the mixture and stir it up for about 2 minutes."
 - "Serve alone or over some rice.
-Super easy &amp; kid friendly."
+Super easy & kid friendly."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe